geerlingguy/mac-dev-playbook/README.md

 Ansible Playbooks
 =================
-Configure servers in a snap with these concise ansible playbooks!
+Configure servers in a snap with these concise Ansible playbooks!

 Current Playbooks: